rominator1983/completeModInstallationManual/README.md

         git clone --recurse-submodules https://github.com/moddevices/mod-ui.git
         git clone --recurse-submodules https://github.com/moddevices/mod-plugin-builder.git

-5. Follow the build steps on the pages in this order:
+5. Build all components in this order.
+I have linked the things to get you to the detailed build instructions.
      1. https://github.com/moddevices/mod-host

                cd ~/mod-host